-Source: American Academy of Actuaries' tabulations based on 2007 Medicare Trustees' Report (plot points for Figure II.D.1) and 2007 Social Security Trustees' Report (plot points for Figure II.D.5).
+Source: American Academy of Actuaries' tabulations based on 2008 Medicare Trustees' Report (plot points for Figure II.D.1) and 2008 Social Security Trustees' Report (plot points for Figure II.D.5).

 Considering Medicare spending in conjunction with Social Security spending further highlights the strain these programs place on the economy.
 Social Security spending as a share of GDP increases more modestly than Medicare over the next several decades, and as a result, Medicare spending is expected to exceed that of Social Security in 2028.
-Combined, Medicare and Social Security expenditures equaled 7.3 percent of GDP in 2006.
-This share of GDP is expected to increase considerably to a projected 12.7 percent in 2030 and 17.6 percent in 2080.
+Combined, Medicare and Social Security expenditures equaled 7.5 percent of GDP in 2007.
+This share of GDP is projected to increase to 12.3 percent in 2030 and 16.5 percent in 2080.

 Medicare and Social Security expenditures are even more striking when considered relative to total federal revenues.
 The trustees report that total federal revenues have historically averaged about 18 percent of GDP.
-Using this average, about 40 percent of all federal revenues in 2007 will be used to pay Medicare and Social Security benefits.
-If no changes are made to either program and federal revenues remain at 18 percent of GDP, this share is expected to increase to 80 percent in 2040, and by 2080, Medicare and Social Security spending would equal nearly all total federal revenues.
+Using this average, about 40 percent of all federal revenues in 2008 will be used to pay Medicare and Social Security benefits.
+If no changes are made to either program and federal revenues remain at 18 percent of GDP, this share is expected to increase to nearly 80 percent in 2050, and by 2080, Medicare and Social Security spending would equal over 90 percent of total federal revenues.